MacAndersonUche/upload/DECISIONS.md

 - **Pause**
   We have cancel (abort).
 True pause/resume would need resumable uploads and more state; skipped.

-- **Unit tests**
-  Marked optional in the prompt; focused on behavior and documentation.
-Tests would be the next step in a real PR.

 - **Heavy UI polish**
   Kept styling minimal and functional (borders, spacing, clear hierarchy) to stay within the timebox while keeping the flow clear.